 - Here is a sample of what to pack in your carry-on bags (of course it would be slightly different if it’s an international trip).
 Feel free to change it up to fit you.

-In my carry-on: Chapstick, water bottle, extra shirt for me, wallet and necessary documents, medications for all, wipes, hand sanitizer, kleenexes, laptop or portable DVD player, DVDs and CDs, phone charger, phone, emergency (mini) toiletry bag of just the essentials (in case my luggage doesn’t show up), baby’s food,* baby utensils/bowls, disposable baby bib, nursing cover or shawl, at least 2 safety-pins (larger size), baby blanket, gallon-sized plastic bags (or small waste basket liners) to hold dirty clothes/diapers/trash, a separate bag or ziplock (in this bag: two diapers, a travel-size case of wipes, another ziplock bag, extra pacifiers, lollipops, gum, bribing candy/treats, small but super duper interesting emergency toy), camera (with batteries and charger)
+In my carry-on: Chapstick, water bottle (bring to the airport empty and fill it at a water station), extra shirt for me, wallet and necessary documents, medications for all, wipes, hand sanitizer, kleenexes, laptop or portable DVD player, DVDs and CDs, phone charger, phone, emergency (mini) toiletry bag of just the essentials (in case my luggage doesn’t show up), baby’s food,* baby utensils/bowls, disposable baby bib, nursing cover or shawl, at least 2 safety-pins (larger size), baby blanket, gallon-sized plastic bags (or small waste basket liners) to hold dirty clothes/diapers/trash, a separate bag or ziplock (in this bag: two diapers, a travel-size case of wipes, another ziplock bag, extra pacifiers, lollipops, gum, bribing candy/treats, small but super duper interesting emergency toy), camera (with batteries and charger)